inlets/inlets.dev/blog/_posts/2021-04-23-local-port-forwarding-kubernetes.md

 > Ps.
 If you don’t mind I’d like to describe your project and how it saved my life in my new article on Medium

 That message made the whole exercise worth it, and of course he picked up a personal use license for himself after that.

+Why did I go to all this effort, for one user, who may have solved his immediate problem with the free trial key?
+And if not, would only buy the lowest priced license?
+For one - these problems are why I created inlets, I wanted to help users reach services in networks and make the developer experience 10x better than existing tools.
+I was also inspired by Paul Graham's essay: [Do things that don't scale](http://paulgraham.com/ds.html).

 ## Wrapping up